Elusive phase transition in the replica limit of monitored systems: Saddle-point solution

 Finally, we find

+This expression is the first-order expansion of $\mathcal{I}_n(x)$ for $n$ in the proximity of $1$.
 As expected the action vanishes for $n=1$, so we inspect the behavior for $n \to 1$.
 As it happens often in replica limits of disordered systems, the nature of minima/maxima in the Landau-Ginzburg action changes for $n \to 1^+$ and $n \to 1^-$.
 It is clear that the physical limit for us corresponds to $n \rightarrow 1^{+}$, regardless of the value of $\gamma$, as for $n<1$, the action is not bounded from below.
 For $n \to 1^+$, the action always has a local maximum for $x=0$ ($\mathcal{I}(x) \sim \mathcal{I}(0) + x^2 \ln x$) and a minimum for finite $x$ (see Fig.\,\ref{fig:I0}, right panel).
 So, as stated in the main text, the system is always in the broken phase, that is, $x^\ast > 0$ for any $\gamma$.
 Small and large $x$ expansions of Eq.~\eqref{app:IIn1} give the asymptotic regimes

 where $\gamma_{\rm EM}$ is the Euler-Mascheroni constant.